Curated OER

 Oral Language

 Students explore rhyming words.
-In this rhyming instructional activity, students discuss rhyming words, brainstorm words that end with 'at,' read poems with rhyming words and create their own rhyming books.
+In this rhyming lesson plan, students discuss rhyming words, brainstorm words that end with 'at,' read poems with rhyming words and create their own rhyming books.

 Read Works